 Hi!
 I’m Liz, a second-year medical student.
 I’m going to be working with Tom as vice-captain, helping Alex run the club.
 I will be organising competition and camp accommodation and transport – all the fun behind the scenes stuff.
 Whenever you see me around please feel free to ask any questions or just have a chat (I’m always up for that).
 Similarly drop me an email and I’ll try my best to answer

 Hi, I’m Harry, a third-year English student and I’m super excited to be your treasurer for the next year.
 My job is to assign budgets and manage the club’s finances, as well as work closely with the Athletic Union to make sure everything runs smoothly behind the scenes.
 I love chatting (usually at the shallow end of the pool) so if you have any ideas on how we could spend the club’s money, come and talk to me or feel free to email.

 Hi guys, I’m Alex!
 I am a second year Philosophy and Modern Languages student, and I’m your general secretary for 2018/19.
-I was a competitive swimmer when I was younger and started open water swimming when I was 15.
 I saw joining the swimming club at university as a perfect way to carry on with my passion, keep fit, and meet new people.
 My role this year involves finding sponsorship for the club, keeping you all up to date on social media, organizing our varsity, helping other committee members, and generally overseeing the running of the club.
 I want everyone to feel welcome into all aspects of the club, just as I felt when I joined last year.
 I’m always up for a chat and happy to answer any questions – so please feel free to email me.